gtxistxgao/SQLParser/README.md

 5. email me if have any other questions regarding this project, email is in the Main.java File.

 6. If using JavaCC for the first time.
-The[JavaCC Tutorial](https://github.com/PosFrank/SQLParser/blob/master/javacc-tutorial.pdf) is a very good reference to learn how to use it.
+The [JavaCC Tutorial](https://github.com/PosFrank/SQLParser/blob/master/javacc-tutorial.pdf) is a very good reference to learn how to use it.
 After following all the instructions in the tutorial.
 I believe it is understandable on this project.

 Thanks